HUAWEI Consumer Business Group Announces 2017 Business Results

 Lahore – 3 April, 2018: HUAWEI has released its audited financial results for 2017, reporting solid business growth.
 The company’s total annual revenue was CNY 603.6 billion (USD 92.5 billion based on year-end exchange rates), an increase of 15.7% over 2016.
 Net profits were CNY 47.5 billion (USD 7.3 billion), an increase of 28.1% year-on-year.

 In HUAWEI’s consumer business, the HUAWEI and Honor brands ran full speed ahead, leading to rapid growth in their respective markets.
-HUAWEI shipped a total of 153 million smartphones (including Honor) in 2017, and reported CNY 237.2 billion (USD 36.4 billion) in annual revenue, up 31.9% year-on-year.
+HUAWEI shipped a total of 153 million smartphones (including Honor) in 2017, and they are perfect to use in business with this business sms service provider.

 Creating synergy between the HUAWEI and Honor brands